This post is based on personal experience and not to be taken as medical advice. Consult with your doctor when making medical decisions.

 So really, do try not to compare.

-Ok, but why is breastfeeding hard?
+Ok, but why is breastfeeding hard on my body?

 Breastfeeding can be difficult for a large number of reasons.

 Does your baby nurse for extended periods of time (45 minutes or more)?
 Does your baby want to feed constantly?
 Then you may be battling with a low milk supply.
+If that’s the case, you may want to try to add some pumping sessions into your day to help stimulate your milk production.
+Making sure you’re drinking enough water and eating nutritious foods with lots of healthy fats can also help.

 Are your breasts constantly engorged?
 You may need to pump before feedings in order to release some of the extra milk.
 Or, if your baby seems hungry AND your breasts are engorged, your baby may be having difficulty latching.
+A nipple shield might be helpful on occasion, but meeting with a lactation consultant might be a useful tool to help both you and your baby adjust to a more comfortable latch.

 If it hurts to breastfeed, or if you have cracked or bleeding nipples, you may need to work on making sure your baby gets a better latch.
 Sometimes this is because of a lip or a tongue tie, but sometimes it’s just a matter of working with your baby.